What do banks do?

 Credit

 The Credit business is where corporate debt meets financial markets.
 Our market-making desks trade credit products across the liquidity spectrum, from highly liquid vanilla corporate bonds to bespoke structured securities, and across the credit risk spectrum, from investment grade through high yield to distressed.
-Our financing desks deploy DB’s balance sheet to lend to corporates, private equity sponsors and other institutional investors in structured trades across a variety of industry sectors.
+Our financing desks deploy Deutsche Bank’s balance sheet to lend to corporates, private equity sponsors and other institutional investors in structured trades across a variety of industry sectors.

 minus sign